The manuscript, tables and figures must be uploaded online at http://amq.aiqua.it/ojs/index.php/amq/login

 Westaway R., Bridgland D. (2007) - Late Cenozoic uplift of southern Italy deduced from fluvial and marine sediments: Coupling between surface processes and lower-crustal flow.
 Quaternary International,175(1), 86-124.

-At the end, expecially for article in press, the Digital Object Identifier could be used:
+At the end the Digital Object Identifier should be used:

 Figures and tables